 With my bucket low, I had to give a recreation a go!
-While this HIT-friendly version uses the lowest-histamine substitutions, many of your probably still can’t have some of these things, whether due to an allergy or lingering intolerance.
-Wait until you have more space in your bucket, and then try this recipe.
+While this HIT-friendly version uses the lowest-histamine substitutions, many of you may still be unable to tolerate some of these things, whether due to an allergy or lingering intolerance.
+If this sounds like you, please wait until you have more space in your bucket before trying this recipe.
 The sauce freezes beautifully, and so do the raw chicken tenders (for instant cooking later on).

 - 1 lb. organic chicken tenderloins, cut into inch-long pieces (can sub with cauliflower)